C++20: The Library

 }

-In contrast to the function copy_n (1), copy (2) don't need the number of elements.
+In contrast to the function copy_n (1), copy (2) doesn’t need the number of elements.
 Hence, a common cause of errors is gone with std::span<T>.

 constexpr Containers

-Before C++20, both can not be used in a constexpr evaluation, because there were three limiting aspects.
+Before C++20, both could not be used in a constexpr evaluation because of three limiting aspects.

 1. Destructors couldn't be constexpr.